 Add the sugar and sultanas and mix through with a spoon.
 Add 100ml of the milk and all but 2 tbsp of the beaten egg.
 Mix everything into a soft dough, and knead very briefly (less is more with scones).

 Roll the mixture out to about 3cm thick, and cut out the scones with a cookie cutter.
 Do not twist the cutter.
+Flip the scores over.
 Put the cut scones onto the tray, and recombine the scraps to make more.
 You will get between 8–10 scones.

-Brush the scones with the reserved egg and bake for 10 mins.
+Brush the scones with the reserved egg (do not get any egg down the sides) and bake for 10 mins.
 After 10 mins, poke the largest one with knitting needle.
 If the needle comes out clean then the scones are done.
 If there is a bit of dough on the needle, then give the scones another 2 mins in the oven, turning down to 200˚C.

 Remove the baked scones to a wire rack to cool.